MerenjeUlici/DjangoApp4CoffeeLovers/README.md

-# DjangoApp4StreetWanderers
+# DjangoApp4CoffeeLovers
-This app will be locator
+This app will be a locator for coffee in Skopje